gamberooni/kind-k8s-demo/README.md

 ## Exposing a Service to Non-local Machines
 From the KinD loadbalancer [documentation](https://kind.sigs.k8s.io/docs/user/loadbalancer/), we know that we can expose a service by creating a layer 2 load balancer within the kind Docker network subnet.
 You can then expose a service with a `LoadBalancer` type, and MetalLB will assign an IP to it.
 You can then access the exposed service through the LoadBalancer's IP address locally.

 But what if you want to access the service from another machine?
-That machine doesn't understand the LoadBalancer's IP address and you won't be able to access that service.
+That machine doesn't understand the LoadBalancer's IP address that is in the kind Docker subnet so you won't be able to access that service.

 One workaround is that you can specify the service type as `NodePort` and assign port number range 30000-32767 (k8s NodePort range).

 Say you have created an `IngressController` with service type `NodePort` and port number 30000 for `http` service.
 This will then be the kind cluster's container port.
-You will then have to use KinD's `extraPortMappings` to map this container port to one of the host's port during the cluster creation.
+You will then have to use KinD's `extraPortMappings` to map this container port to one of the host's port **during the cluster creation**.
 For example,

 ```
 cat <<EOF | kind create cluster --config=-